In Hot Water: DOE's New Water Heater Regulations

 If you do replace your water heater with one of the existing water heater models or you aren't quite ready for a replacement yet, don't worry about the efficiency of your water heater.
 Here are some ways that you can lower your water heater bills:

-Another thing you can do to lower water heating bills is install a much more energy efficient and space-saving tankless unit.
+Another thing you can do to lower water heating bills is to install a much more energy efficient and space-saving tankless unit.
 Tankless heaters only turn on when you need them and last about twice as long as traditional water heaters.
-If you can't decide between a traditional hot water tank and an incredibly efficient tankless water heater, get the best of both worlds with an hybrid electric water heater.
+If you can't decide between a traditional hot water tank and an incredibly efficient tankless water heater, get the best of both worlds with a hybrid electric water heater.
 You'll be able to easily convert your existing water heater tank to the new system and save up to 62% on your current water heating bills.

 If you have further questions about how the U.S. Department of Energy's new water heater regulations will affect you or how to lower water heater energy bills, give us a call.
 We'll be glad to answer any of your questions!